-Over 100 young musicians make up the famous Christ’s Hospital school band which gathers six days a week with its oboes, piccolos, tubas, drums and much more to march all 880 pupils into lunch, through the school’s vast quad, this is a unique and spectacular tradition at Christ’s Hospital.
+Over 100 young musicians make up the famous CH Band which gathers four days a week with its oboes, piccolos, tubas, drums and much more to march all 900 pupils into lunch, through the school’s vast quad, this is a unique and spectacular tradition at Christ’s Hospital.

 Today, the Band has an impressive record of engagements.
 It accompanies the School on its annual parade through the City of London on St Matthew’s Day and performs at Lord’s and Twickenham (RFU) where it entertains the crowds.
 The Band also takes part in the Lord Mayor’s Show each autumn and rounds off the academic year with an hour-long display of marching and counter-marching as a tribute to those who are leaving.